-Operating segments are defined as components of an enterprise for which separate financial information is available and evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and assess performance.
-The Company currently operates in one operating and reportable business segment for financial reporting purposes.
+Operating segments are defined as components of an enterprise for which separate financial information is available and evaluated regularly by the Chief Operating Decision Maker ("CODM") in deciding how to allocate resources and assess performance.
+The Company currently operates in one operating and reportable business segment for financial reporting purposes (the "Precast Concrete Segment").
+The Company's CODM is the Chief Executive Officer ("CEO") and President.